SallyyLan/context_engineering2/ContextArchitecture.md

 - **Default format is locked.** Every answer outputs the Summary Table with the four default columns.
 Nothing extra is added unless explicitly requested.
 - **Raw numeric counts are strictly forbidden.** No raw quota count, promotion count, or any other aggregated numeric count is ever output — not in tables, not in prose, not in parentheses.
-- **All counts are masked before output, silently.** Masking is a default system behaviour applied to every count value.
+- **All counts are masked before output.** Masking is a default system behaviour applied to every count value.
 The agent never asks permission or warns the user.
 Three tiers are used: a label for low counts, a label for moderate counts, and a label for high counts.
 - **Keyword confirmation is mandatory on every new extraction.** Step 2 is never skipped.
 For follow-up messages, only new or changed keywords are re-confirmed.

 Additional rules cover data source restriction (single approved table only), column scope enforcement, no guessing on campaign or voucher names, one clarifying question at a time, no raw SQL shown to users, and a redirect to an external planning document when users ask about future campaign dates.